TFO04DELTA/murmur/README.md

 - Raspberry Pi Zero 2 W (or anything better)
 - **64-bit Raspberry Pi OS Lite** (Bookworm) — gives you prebuilt `curl_cffi`
   wheels so install is fast and needs no compiler
-- Wired or Wi-Fi connection to your GL.iNet router; the Pi just needs to be a normal LAN client that uses the router's Pi-hole for DNS (the default)
+- Wired or Wi-Fi connection to your router; the Pi just needs to be a normal LAN client that uses the router's Pi-hole for DNS (the default)

 ## Install